 There’s a bunch of great reasons to visit the farm all year round, from our annual Seedling Sale, to visiting the Farm Store, to participating in our CSA or Farm Camp programs.
 Join us on Fridays and Saturdays for dinner in our state of the art Greenhouse!

 Granor Farm is fortunate to be rooted in a region supported by a variety of organizations devoted to improving the common good.
-Granor’s “Community Benefit Dinner” series connects diners with regional place-makers with Granor Farm as a philanthropic partner.
-Our program begins with a discussion orientated around the organization and how it connects to the region, followed by a multi-course meal showcasing ingredients grown by Granor and to the organization's mission.
+Our May Dinner + Drinks event benefiting Chicago Humanities Festival serves to connect diners to the premier non-profit cultural institution with Granor Farm as a philanthropic partner.